 Proposed Rule 701(j)(5), entitled "Forced Opening," will describe what happens as a last resort in order to open an options series when the processes described above have not resulted in an opening of the options series.
-Under this process, called a Forced Opening, after all additional Imbalance Messages have occurred pursuant to proposed Rule 701(j)(4), the system will open the series executing as many contracts as possible by routing to away markets at prices better than the Exchange Opening Price for their disseminated size, trading available contracts on the Exchange at the Exchange Opening Price bounded by OQR (without trading through the limit price(s) of interest within OQR which is unable to be fully executed at the Opening Price).
-The system will also route
+Under this process, called a Forced Opening, after all additional Imbalance Messages have occurred pursuant to proposed Rule 701(j)(4), the system will open the series executing as many contracts as possible by

-37 The first two Imbalance Messages always occur if there is interest which will route to an away market.
+38 The first two Imbalance Messages always occur if there is interest which will route to an away market.
 If the Exchange is thereafter unable to open at a price without trading through the ABBO, up to two more Imbalance Messages may occur based on whether or not the Exchange has been able to open before repeating the Imbalance Process.
 The Exchange may open prior to the end of the first two Imbalance Messages provided routing is not necessary.

-contracts to away markets at prices equal to the Exchange Opening Price at their disseminated size.
+routing to away markets at prices better than the Exchange Opening Price for their disseminated size, trading available contracts on the Exchange at the Exchange Opening Price bounded by OQR (without trading through the limit price(s) of interest within OQR which is unable to be fully executed at the Opening Price).
+The system will also route contracts to away markets at prices equal to the Exchange Opening Price at their disseminated size.
 In this situation, the system will price any contracts routed to away markets at the better of the Exchange Opening Price or the order's limit price.
-Any unexecuted contracts from the imbalance not traded or routed will be cancelled back to the entering participant if they remain unexecuted and priced through the Opening Price.
+Any unexecuted contracts from the imbalance not traded or routed will be cancelled back to the entering participant if they remain unexecuted and priced through the Opening Price, otherwise orders will remain in the Order Book.

 The boundaries of OQR and limit prices within the OQR are intended to ensure a quality Opening Price as well as protect the unexecutable interest entered with a limit price which may not be able to be fully executed.
-There is some language in the Phlx rule that is not applicable to the ISE Gemini opening because ISE Gemini does not have automatic re-pricing of orders resting in the Rulebook.
-Phlx's rule permits members to provide instructions to re-enter the remaining size of an unexecuted order for automatic submission as a new order, the ISE Gemini rule will not permit this submission.
+There is some language in the Phlx rule that is not applicable to the MRX opening because MRX does not have automatic repricing of orders resting in the Rulebook.
+Phlx's rule permits members to provide instructions to re-enter the remaining size of an unexecuted order for automatic submission as a new order, the MRX rule will not permit this submission.

-Proposed Rule 701(j)(6) provides the system will execute orders at the Opening Price that have contingencies (such as without limitation, All-or-None and Reserve Orders) and non-routable orders such as "Do-Not-Route" or "DNR" Orders,38 to the extent possible.
+Proposed Rule 701(j)(6) provides the system will execute orders at the Opening Price that have contingencies (such as without limitation, All-or-None and Reserve Orders) and non-routable orders such as "Do-Not-Route" or "DNR" Orders,39 to the extent possible.
 The system will only route non-contingency Public Customer orders, except that the full volume of Public Customer Reserve Orders may route.
 The Exchange is adding this detail to memorialize the manner in which the system will execute orders at the opening.
-The Exchange desires to provide certainty to market participants as to
+The Exchange desires to provide certainty to market participants as to which contingency orders will execute and which orders will route during the Opening Process.

-38 A Do-Not-Route order is a market or limit order that is to be executed in whole or in part on the Exchange only.
-Due to prices available on another options exchange (as provided in Chapter 19 (Order Protection; Locked and Crossed Markets)), any balance of a do-not-route order that cannot be executed upon entry, or placed on the Exchange's limit order book, will be automatically cancelled.
-See Rule 715(m).
+39 A Do-Not-Route order is a market or limit order that is to be executed in whole or in part on the Exchange only.
+Due to prices available on another options exchange (as provided in Chapter 19 (Order Protection; Locked and Crossed Markets)), any balance of a do-not-route order that cannot be executed upon entry, or placed on